Polygon (MATIC) Achieves Market Cap of $12.33 Billion

-Polygon (MATIC) traded up 1% against the dollar during the one day period ending at 10:00 AM ET on March 23rd.
-In the last week, Polygon has traded up 5.9% against the dollar.
-One Polygon coin can now be bought for $1.65 or 0.00004286 BTC on popular cryptocurrency exchanges.
-Polygon has a total market capitalization of $12.33 billion and approximately $954.92 million worth of Polygon was traded on exchanges in the last day.
+Polygon (MATIC) traded up 1% against the US dollar during the 1 day period ending at 19:00 PM Eastern on March 27th.
+One Polygon coin can currently be purchased for $1.65 or 0.00004286 BTC on major exchanges.
+Polygon has a total market capitalization of $12.33 billion and approximately $954.92 million worth of Polygon was traded on exchanges in the last 24 hours.
+Over the last seven days, Polygon has traded up 5.9% against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.